Commonalities and Differences

 Over time, if others also do this, I would expect effective collaboration to increase.

 But, maybe more important, the people in the Team start to like each other more.

 We are talking about people.

-So, there is no such thing as a certain method of making things happen.
+So, there is no such thing as a sure method for making things happen.
 Especially between two or more people.

-But I still recommend: get to know each person in the Team as a full, real person.
+But I still recommend: get to know each person in the Team as a regular person.
+Slowly perhaps, don’t rush it.
 As much as you can, as much as they will let you.
-And not too much (we are only work friends after all).
+And not too much or too fast.
+We are only work friends, after all.
 Not too quickly.
 But over some time.

 One reason: It will make work more enjoyable.